I2PC/docs/docs/Installation/Optionals/index.rst

 How to Install
 """"""""""""""""""
-- Mode A: Installattion DLTK (DeepLearningToolKit), run:
+- Mode easy: Installattion DLTK (DeepLearningToolKit), run:

 .. code-block:: bash

    scipion3 installb deepLearningToolkit

-- Mode B: Installattion DLTK (DeepLearningToolKit), run:
+- Mode manual: Installattion DLTK (DeepLearningToolKit), run:

     If the **installation of DLTKfails** use the DLTK_installation.sh script in scipion-em-xmipp/xmipp3 (in develope) Edit the following variables inside ``DLTK_installation.sh``: